Preface

 What is Advanced Systems Programming about?

-The main focus of the Advanced Systems Programming course and this book is to teach students how to develop systems software using a modern programming language (Rust).
-Within this course, students will learn the basics of what systems programming is with many hands-on examples and exercises to get them familiar with the modern systems programming language Rust.
-Students are expected to be decently proficient in C++, so one of the cornerstones of this course is the continuous comparison of common aspects of systems software in the C++-World and the Rust-World.
+The main focus of the Advanced Systems Programming course and this book is to teach you how to develop systems software using a modern programming language (Rust).
+Within this course, you will learn the basics of what systems programming is with many hands-on examples and exercises to get them familiar with the modern systems programming language Rust.
+You are expected to have basic knowledge of C++, so one of the cornerstones of this course is the continuous comparison of common aspects of systems software in the C++-World and the Rust-World.
 These aspects include:

 - Data (memory and files, ownership)